Sunnee

-On June 24th, 2020, one day after the disbanding of Rocket Girls 101, Sunnee was being signed by the music company UMG China.
-UMG China provided a stage and assisted Sunnee to establish her first album "How's The Weather Today?" which was then published on September 28th, 2020.
+On June 24, 2020, one day after the disbanding of Rocket Girls 101, Sunnee was being signed by the music company UMG China.
+UMG China provided a stage and assisted Sunnee to establish her first album "How's The Weather Today?" which was then published on September 28, 2020.
 By this album, she was nominated as the "Best New Artist" by the 5th CMIC Music Awards.

-Sunnee's second album "秘ME” was published on September 24th, 2021.
+Sunnee's second album "秘ME" was published on September 24, 2021.

-Sunnee's third album "计划外惊喜” was published on year 2022.
+Sunnee's third album "计划外惊喜" was published on year 2022.

 Early life and education

-Sunnee was born in Bangkok, Thailand.
+Sunnee was born in Samut Sakhon, Thailand.
 At the age of 15, she went to Taiwan to pursue her dream of becoming a singer.
 She studied in Juang Jing Vocational High School in Taipei.
 During her stay, she was chosen by Comic Communication Co. to become an artist under them.
 After graduating high school, she attended Jinwen University of Science and Technology and majored in tourism.

 Career

-2011-2012: Pre-debut
+2011–2012: Pre-debut

 In September 2011, Sunnee joined the 5th Global Hokkien Singing Competition Thailand Division held in Bangkok and won 1st runner-up.
 Afterwards, she represented Thailand in the 5th Global Hokkien Singing Competition to compete with representatives from all around the world for one month in Fujian and finished 4th runner-up.

-2014-2017: First on-screen debut and debut with A'N'D
+2014–2017: First on-screen debut and debut with A'N'D

 In 2014, Sunnee acted in the television series "GTO Taiwan" and "The X-Domitory", both having only cameo appearances.

 On November 19, 2014, she debuted with her company's girl group, "A'N'D", also known as "Angel N Devil".
 Their first single, titled "Angel and Devil," was the opening theme song for "Angel 'N' Devil," where Sunnee played in the lead as Ding Dang.
 In the same year, the group released a single named "I'm so Lonely."

 In 2015, her second lead role came soon after, playing as Feng Xiaoxiao in "School Beauty's Personal Bodyguard".

 Sunnee participated in iQiyi's The Birth of a Star from 2016 to early 2017 and finished at 6th place.